 Hailed as ‘pure genius’, ‘superb’, and ‘funny as hell, brave as a motherfucker’, The Game is a new form of theatre.
-Improvised according to a set story-line and intentionally grappling with deep universal themes, every performance of The Game is one of a kind, creating the on-the- edge energy that has made this show notorious.
+Improvised according to a set story-line and intentionally grappling with deep universal themes, every performance is one of a kind, creating the on-the- edge energy that has made the franchise notorious.

 The Game is long form improvisation with balls.
-Set in a world where an ancient form of extreme handball has become a global obsession, The Game is a series of live events featuring Coach Frik du Perez (Milton Schorr), Tatiana Petrokova (Brendan Murray), Japie (Andrew Laubscher), Shannon (Adrian Collins) and Maachel (Andrew Roux).
+Set in a world where an ancient form of extreme handball has become a global obsession, The Game is a series of live events featuring Coach Frik du Perez (Milton Schorr), Tatiana Romkova (Brendan Murray), Japie Greyling (Andrew Laubscher), Shannon (Adrian Collins), Maachel (Andrew Roux) and Ange (Mikki-dene Le Roux).
 It is generally wholly improvised, rehearsal work revolving around character and relationship development, meaning events are unpredictable with participants simply playing The Game and letting what may unfold.

 Despite the original reviewer’s feelings other people did like the play, some even loved it.
 ‘Funny as hell, brave as a motherfucker’, ‘I have never seen a room full of people laugh this hard’, and ‘it was like a rollercoaster’, were just a few of the sentiments gathered at that first performance.

 After a hiatus of nearly six years Milton Schorr and Brendan Murray, unable to shake the feeling that The Game still had an important place on the stage, decided to reprise the format in Cape Town with ‘The Game: Redemption’ (2015).
-‘Shannon’s Tongue’ was also created (2015), featuring a new addition in the character of Maachel (Andrew Roux).
+‘Shannon’s Tongue’ (2015), and 'Ohne Dich' (2016).

 Dedicated Game Fan Ari Kruger shares the experience of watching ‘Redemption’ in this video: https://www.youtube.com/watch?v=60TSb8ImCTI